 - Lightweight & compact

-- Two-stage trigger for improved shot consistency
+- A two-stage trigger for improved shot consistency

 - Perfect for hunting all types of game from turkey to elk